 - The best testing pattern for any course.

-- 50 instructional methods you can use.
+- 50 instructional methods you can use in your courses.

 - 12 guidelines for selecting the most appropriate methods.

 - How much content to cover at one time.